B-Loesch/KOTR/README.md

 This project will automatically scrape the OSRS Hiscsores and perform some data manipulation/analysis to keep track of scores.

+Experience and boss kills are scaled by EHP so every category is weighted evenly.

 Currently working on the overall format of the competition schema.

 Eventually I will be working on integrating the data into a dashboard framework that can handle scheduled data updates.